Topics on this page

 Who we are

-Complex Trauma Treatment Center: Boston is a unified affiliation of specialty psychotherapy practices, with offices in two Greater Boston locations: Cambridge and North Shore (Melrose).
+Complex Trauma Treatment Center: Boston is a unified affiliation of trauma-specialty psychotherapy private and group practices, with offices in two Greater Boston locations: Cambridge and North Shore (Melrose).
 CTTC Boston is guided by three highly accomplished innovators in the treatment of complex traumatic stress and clinical dissociation.
 CTTC leadership either personally provide or directly supervise all psychotherapy, evaluation and professional consultation services conducted at each location.

 - Our Director of Clinical Services is Dr. Jana Pressley, Psy.D.

-- Our Senior Clinicians are Drs.
-Joseph Spinazzola, Ph.D. and Amy Fingland, Psy.D.
+- Our Senior Psychologists are Dr. Joseph Spinazzola, Ph.D. and Dr. Amy Fingland, Psy.D.

 - Dr. Fingland also oversees the Cambridge practice site.